How to Interlink Your Blog Posts In 2026 (Beginner’s Guide)

 Use the Silos concept

-Use silos concept while linking to your older blog posts.
+Use the silos concept while linking to your older blog posts.
 If you’re wondering about what silos are and how they can help you with SEO, you can read this detailed post on Silos for SEO to know more in detail.

 The concept here is to find and link to relevant posts from the same category.